A 4D Hybrid Algorithm to Scale Parallel Training to Thousands of GPUs: Experimental Setup

 \subsection{Evaluation Metrics}

 For our weak and strong scaling experiments we report the average time per iteration.
-We do so by running each framework for 100 batches and reporting the average of the last 90.
-For our U-Net runs on Perlmutter, we also calculate the percentage of peak half precision flop/s.
-To do so, we first repurpose Narayanan et al.~'s~\cite{megatronlm-2} analytical formulation for the number of floating point operations in a transformer for U-Nets.
-We then divide it by the average iteration time and the number of GPUs to get the flop/s per GPU.
-Finally, we divide this quantity by 312 Tflop/s, which is the peak half-precision flops for an A100 GPU, to obtain the percentage of peak flop/s.
+We do so by running each framework for ten batches and reporting the average of the last five.
+For our GPT runs, we also calculate half precision FLOP/s using Narayanan et al.~'s~\cite{megatronlm-2} analytical formulation for the number of floating point operations in a transformer.
+We then compare this number with the theoretical peaks on each machine (312 TFLOP/s per GPU on Perlmutter, and 192 TFLOP/s per GCD on Frontier) and report the achieved percentage of peak.